Tegenungan Waterfall Near Ubud, Bali

 Tegenungan Waterfall is located in the Sukawati district of Bali, Indonesia.

-It’s halfway between Sanur and Ubud, and you can drive to it from either of those places in 20-30 minutes.
+It’s halfway between Sanur and Ubud, and you can drive to it from either of those places in just 20-30 minutes.
+It’s also pretty easy to do a Tegenungan Waterfall tour from other parts of Bali as well.

 Bali Private Driver & Motorbike Rental